bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 First,
-  we must deal with subnormal numbers, i.e., numbers with magnitude below $$2^{emin}$$ which have reduced precision: `max_p + e_diff`, adding 1 to allocate precision for the next power of two.
+  we must deal with subnormal numbers, i.e., numbers with magnitude below $$2^{emin}$$ which have reduced precision: the `min(max_p, ...)` expression computes the effective precision.
 We adjust the precision accordingly, construct the appropriate `MPFloat` context, and reuse its `round` method to round without exponent bounds.
 Finally,
-  we handle overflow based on the specified rounding mode: the exact implementation is left as an exercise for the reader.
+  we handle overflow based on the specified rounding mode.

 What about fixed-point formats?
 To support fixed-point numbers,